About

 My brand-first approach to AI

-My AI work began in 2023 in a brand-first environment where protecting voice and values was non-negotiable, shaping my approach from day one.
+My AI work began in 2023 inside a brand-led transformation where protecting voice and values was non-negotiable - and it shaped my approach from day one.

-It quickly became clear that the brands who thrive in this new era are the ones who enter it with strong foundations, clear standards and a thoughtful approach to adoption.
+What I’ve seen since is consistent: the brands who thrive in this era enter it with strong foundations, clear standards and the restraint to bring in AI with intent.

-Since then, I’ve built on that experience through specialist training, ongoing research and daily hands-on use, always focused on what independent, design-led brands actually need.
+I’ve built on that work through specialist training, ongoing research and daily hands-on use - always grounded in what independent, design-led teams actually need.

 Working together